fghaas/pyconit2023/markdown/talk.md

 artists, let's all be musicians kind of approach, but rather out of economic necessity.

-When we think about what the purpose of an education is, I think most people would agree that one central purpose of an education is to turn children into functioning valuable members of society, what we typically call a functional adult.
-So that's a general expectation that we have of the education system: turn out people who are well-developed, valuable members of society.

 And now in most countries, children enter the education system when they're somewhere between 3 and 6 years old, and in most countries they exit the education system when they're either in their